Digital intelligent operational network using hybrid sensors / simulations approach

 - Assimilation of data from field observations in the floating wind turbine digital twin with a machine learning methodology to improve integration between sensors (wave, wind, motions, structural health monitoring) and numerical models of floating wind turbine

 - Construction of the digital twin: sensors ca-libration and deployment, numerical tool development, default detection, analysis of outputs, meta-model learning assessment, multi-level analysis

 This project is led by France Energies Marines.

 The total budhet of this project is €1,302K.

-This project receives funding from France Energies Marines and its members and partners, as well as French State funding managed by the French National Research Agency under the Investments for the Future Programme.
+This project receives funding from France Energies Marines and its members and partners, as well as French State funding managed by the French National Research Agency under the France 2030 investment plan.
 This project is financially supported by Pôle Mer Bretagne Atlantique.

 Photo credit: Yohann Boutin